appindesign/M-Time-Series/readme.md

 ## fnRoundTimestamp
 *Problem Solved*
 1. Solve the problem of readings not being exactly at the datetime they're expected.
 In the real world the timestamp recorded for a reading often falls on either side of a co-ordinate on the datetime dimension.
 This “jitter” prevents a relationship being set up between the datetime dimension and the reading.
-This function rounds a timestamp to a co-ordinate on the datetime dimension, thereby restoring the ability to set up a relationship.
+This function rounds a timestamp to a co-ordinate on the datetime dimension.
+It thereby restores the ability to set up a relationship.
 2. Solve the problem of enriching a temporal dimension by assigning each timestamp to a group (e.g. each fifteen minute interval).
 While functions like Time.StartOfHour exist there is no function like Time.StartOfFifteenMinutePeriod - this function is a general purpose Time.StartOf.

 *Parameters* The function needs to be told the origin of the datetime dimension, the interval between co-ordinates on the dimension, the timestamp to round and whether you wish to round up, down or to the nearest co-ordinate.
 The timestamp and the origin must be of the same type.
 They may of type time, date, datetime or datetimezone.